-Students enrolled in a fulltime semester credit load (12 units or more) at the Monterey Institute will be charged the comprehensive semester fee of $16,400.
-Similarly, if a Monterey Institute students wants to take 6 units, they will pay the per credit rate for AY 2011-2012 of $1,560.
+Students enrolled in a fulltime semester credit load (12 units or more) at the Monterey Institute will be charged the comprehensive semester fee of $17,485 (in addition to the $1500 program fee).
+Similarly, if a Monterey Institute students wants to take 6 units, they will pay the per credit rate for AY 2013-2014 of $1,665.
 Merit scholarships can apply.
 Monterey Institute students should contact a financial aid advisor to review their specific situation.

 There are a limited number of merit-based full and partial scholarships for the FMS training and field program.
 All applicants (current students and non-students) are eligible to apply for scholarships.
 Please indicate that you would like to be considered for a scholarship in the online application.

 Monterey Institute students may also be eligible to receive financial aid in the form of loans to cover program tuition and living and travel expenses.
 Merit scholarships for current MIIS students may be applied if the student is eligible.

 If you are a Monterey Institute student or a participant taking the program for credit, please see the Monterey Institute Office of Student Financial Planning to learn more about your individual options at (831) 647-4119.
 Past participants have also received outside scholarships to cover the costs of the program.
 Some who are currently working for development or business organizations have applied directly to their places of work for reimbursement of tuition or program fees.

 Functional language is key.
 In some countries English is the widely accepted working

 language besides the native language so an additional language would not be

 necessary.
 That's not the case in some other countries.
 For the latter, the FM